marketlandscape/marketlandscape.github.io/method/index.md

 ## 7. Adaptive structure

 Market Navigator is designed as a dynamic framework.
-As market structure evolves, the framework incorporate regime-relevant information, while preserving historical continuity.
+As market structure evolves, the framework incorporates regime-relevant information, while preserving historical continuity.
 Adjustments are introduced only when broader market structure changes.
 Two characteristics define this process:
 - Continuity over replacement: updates refine the existing structure instead of resetting it, ensuring that historical positioning remains interpretable over time.
 - Path dependence: changes accumulate gradually, allowing the framework to adapt without abrupt shifts in behaviour or meaning.